What is the most effective SIBO diet?

 Another fruit that can create issues is bananas.
 Bananas have a lot of resistant starch, especially under-ripe bananas.
 Resistant starch, like all difficult to digest carbs, hangs around providing gas-producing bacteria fuel.

 What about dairy?
 Dairy is restricted on the Paleo diet because it wasn’t an available food source throughout our evolution.
 For gut health, the major issue is lactose.
 I agree that high lactose dairy such as milk and ice cream (there is lactose-free ice cream available) should be avoided.
-I don’t see the benefit of excluding heavy and light cream, lactose-free milk, cheeses, plain yogurt and other fermented dairy.
+I don’t see the benefit of excluding a number of other low-lactose or fermented dairy foods discussed in my book.
 I personally can’t imagine life without them.

 Of particular interest are tubers and root vegetables, which are allowed on most Paleo diets.
 These include potatoes, sweet potatoes, parsnips, celery root, carrots, beets, daikon, yams, and turnip.
 Some contain significant amounts of resistant starch and should be limited.
 See my recommendations at the end of the article for safe choices.

 The Elemental diet consists of foods that are essentially “predigested.”
 The foods contain fatty acids rather than fats, amino acids rather than proteins, and glucose instead of carbohydrates.
 The diet formula also includes water and micronutrients — vitamins and minerals.